 Yesterday I was doing a book signing of Tough Talks in Tough Times and I received visual confirmation of my research findings.
 I asked people to recall a difficult situation they have had or will be having in the future.
 As soon as I mentioned the face that the mere act of thinking about the discussion brings on as much anxiety as the actual discussion does, the heads began nodding.
 In fact, I don’t think there was anyone in the room who didn’t respond that way.

 Before your next difficult conversation, you might want to look at this short video.
-It briefly explains what happens …
+It briefly explains what happens when …

 Continue reading "Difficult Conversations are Never Far Away"